Bee County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: You may be required to complete a DUI education course or other programs as part of your sentencing or as a condition of reinstatement.
+- Classes/Programs That Must Be Completed: You may need to complete a DUI education program or other court-ordered requirements.

 Special Programs